densecaviar/Star-wars-Machine-learning/README.md

-Star Wars: AI Evasion Project
+Star Wars: Machine Learning project
 Hey there!
-This project is a Pygame simulation where you, as Luke Skywalker, face off against Darth Vader.
+This is a Pygame simulation where you, as Luke Skywalker, face off against Darth Vader.
 The cool part?
-Vader's dodging skills are powered by different types of Machine Learning!
+Vader's dodging skills are powered by different types of Machine Learning algorithms!
 It's a fun way to see how AI learns and adapts right in front of you.

 What You Can Do

 Play as Luke:

-Move left and right at the bottom of the screen using Left/Right Arrow Keys or A/D.
+Move left and right at the bottom of the screen using Left/Right Arrow Keys.

 Fire blue energy beams upwards by pressing SPACE.